 All cOS Core interfaces are logically equal for cOS Core and although their physical capabilities may be different, any interface can perform any logical function.
-With the E5, any of the GESW interfaces can act as the default management interface.
+With the E7, any of the GESW interfaces can act as the default management interface.
 The other interfaces can be used as desired.
-For this section, it is assumed that the G1 interface will be used for connection to a protected network and the G2 interface will be used for connection to the public Internet.
+For this section, it is assumed that the G2 interface will be used for connection to the public Internet and the G3 interface will be used for connection to a protected, local network.